 Step Five: Employee Training

-Organizations must train all employees in ISO 27001 requirements and information security best practices.
-This step ensures everyone in your company knows data security and its role in attaining and sustaining compliance.
+Organizations must prioritize training employees on security policies and procedures as part of ISO 27001 requirements and information security best practices.
+This step ensures that everyone in your company understands data security and its role in achieving and maintaining compliance.

 Step Six: Document and Collect Evidence